 HOW TO PARTICIPATE -- GET REGISTERED!

-This is a very popular event and space is limited.
+This is a very popular event and space is limited to 50 people.
 We encourage you to register early.

 - Registrants under the age of 18 must be accompanied by a parent or legal guardian

 Your donation will be put to good use!
 Proceeds benefit the Stephens County Foundation in support of the Tugaloo River Water Trail project and other on-going projects.
 Thank you!

 1) To register and donate online with a credit card:

 - kindly read the PDF Waiver below